Wall Street Analyst Upgrade Exelon Corporation [EXC]. What else is Wall St. saying

 Sponsored

-Kick off summer in Chicago at Switch on Summer celebration; one sweepstakes winner will start the fountain.

-ComEd and the Chicago Park District are pleased to announce the return of the annual Switch on Summer celebration for its eighth consecutive year.
-This year’s community celebration will feature WGN-TV Chief Meteorologist Tom Skilling, who will serve as the master of ceremonies.
-The free event from 12 p.m. to 3 p.m. on Saturday, May 14, will feature family-friendly entertainment and booths with access to ComEd resources.
+ComEd today joined the Metropolitan Mayors Caucus (Caucus) to announce a new initiative to help communities across northern Illinois prepare to meet growing demand for electric vehicle (EV) charging infrastructure.
+Fueled by a $225,000 commitment from ComEd, the EV Readiness Program will remove barriers to EV adoption by guiding local governments to enact policies and practices that can accelerate safe and effective transportation electrification across the region.

+A sum of 4510660 shares traded at recent session while its average daily volume was at 8.89M shares.
+Exelon Corporation shares reached a high of $47.625 and dropped to a low of $46.535 until finishing in the latest session at $46.69.

-Over the last 12 months, EXC stock rose by 52.46%.
-The one-year Exelon Corporation stock forecast points to a potential upside of 3.39.
+The one-year EXC stock forecast points to a potential upside of 7.6.
 The average equity rating for EXC stock is currently 2.10, trading closer to a bullish pattern in the stock market.

-The market cap for the stock reached $49.02 billion, with 982.00 million shares outstanding and 978.36 million shares in the current float.
-Compared to the average trading volume of 9.73M shares, EXC stock reached a trading volume of 4841622 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Guru’s Opinion on Exelon Corporation [EXC]: